Get the 10 Principles of Body Confidence Printable

 My parents were great in so many ways.
-But they didn’t know how to speak about bodies, food and long-term health to their kids in a way that left us feeling positive or protected from our culture that values thinness and promotes weight-loss like it’s the panacea for every darn thing.
+But they didn’t have parenting tools to speak about bodies, food and long-term health to their kids in a way that left us feeling positive or protected from our culture that values thinness and promotes weight-loss like it’s the panacea for everything.

-Having now recovered I want to give other smart, dedicated parents like you the language to talk about bodies that my folks never had.
+Having now recovered I want to give other smart, dedicated parents like you the tools to parent for body confidence that my folks never had.

 I’m here to help modern parents navigate the piles of misinformation out there – and offer sensible, evidence-based solutions.